 - Broaden dissemination to enhance scientific and technological understanding

 - Provide benefits to society.

-NSF instituted new Broader Impact requirements in January 2013.
 Need help generating ideas to fulfill these requirements?
-Click on the red title above or consult NSF's new Grant Proposal Guidelines.
+Click on the red title above.

 The Center for Ocean Sciences Education Excellence (COSEE) based at Rutgers University developed a Broader Impacts Wizard to help researchers develop a broader impact statement that will satisfy NSF and improve researchers' ability to communicate their science.
 The BI Wizard provides a user interface that guides users through a series of six well-defined steps necessary for the construction and implementation of a broader impact statement required in research proposals.
 The goal of this "smart" software, which outputs information based upon selections made by the user, is to help researchers identify their target audience and plan appropriate BI activities, budget, objectives, and evaluation plan.
 This process culminates in a summary report, including user input and additional supporting information to help plan and draft a broader impact project.
 Report includes references that can be cited.